-The first College of the Canyons football player was picked by the pros.
+The first COC football player was picked by the pros.
 Aaron Mitchell, an all-league performer at cornerback for the Cougars during the 1976-77 season, was drafted by the Dallas Cowboys.
 In baseball, Mark Nocciolo, a catcher during the 1977-78 season, was drafted by the California Angels.